 How can I open a child savings account?

-Any parent or guardian can open up a child’s savings account or a Junior ISA.
-Individual providers may vary when it comes to an adult who is neither the parent or guardian trying to set up the account, so you’ll have to check that out.
+Any parent or guardian can open a child’s savings account or a Junior ISA.
+Individual providers may have different rules when it comes to an adult who is neither the parent or guardian trying to set up the account, so you’ll have to check that out.
+There are even savings accounts that the child can only access when they become an adult and turn 18.

-Otherwise it’s as simple as opening up any normal savings account: you’ll basically need your personal details and a proof of ID.
+Otherwise it’s as simple as opening any normal savings account.
+You’ll need your personal details and a proof of ID and address for yourself, as well as proof of ID for your child.

 More guides on Finder